gpopoteur/flat/README.md

     $flat->moveIn('new-tenant');

-There is a middleware implemented called `flatCheckIn`, basically what it does is to take the name of the variable `flatName` and move change the user to that Schema.
+There is a middleware implemented called `flatCheckIn`, basically what it does is to take the name of the variable `flatName` and change the user to that Schema.

 Example: